-10 Celebrities Who No Longer Take Pictures with Fans
+13 Celebrities Who Aren’t Afraid to Say ‘No’ to Taking Pictures with Fans

 Chris Pratt

 Since his explosion as a movie star, Pratt has become familiar with the downside of fame.
-In an interview with Cigar Aficionado, the actor revealed that he no longer takes selfie because of how disingenuous the encounters have become.
+In an interview with Cigar Aficionado in April 2017, the actor revealed that he no longer takes selfie because of how disingenuous the encounters have become.

 "If I go out and want to do normal things, I have to be comfortable disappointing people.
 So I just don't take pictures with people.
 Because that's not about enjoying the moment; it's about stealing the moment to brag about later," Pratt said.
 "Now, when he's asked to take a picture in public, he responds, "'Would you settle for a handshake?'
 And then they take the picture anyway.”